amit862/Machine-Learning-Algorithms/README.md

 ## Directory Structure

-The repository is organized as follows:
+The repository is organized as follows :

 - **`/Algorithm_Name`**: Main directory for each algorithm.
   - **`README.md`**: Description and details about the algorithm.